PIONEERS GO EAST COLLECTIVE ~ PGEC ~ Company in Residence at La MaMa

-Pioneers Go East is a collective of performing and visual artists dedicated to intimate theatre and opera installations inspired by stories originated in the Mediterranean region and Northern Europe.
-The collective incorporates multi-linguistic texts, surrealist soundscapes and landscapes with design, art and video to evolve a universal language of performance that challenges and engages audiences in emotionally charged and accessible experiences.
+MISSION: Pioneers Go East is a collective of performing and visual artists in collaboration with musicians.
+We collective is dedicated to intimate theatre and opera installations inspired by stories originated in the Mediterranean region and Northern Europe.
+The collective incorporates multi-linguistic texts, surrealist soundscapes with design, art and video to evolve a universal language of performance that challenges and engages audiences in emotionally charged and accessible experiences.

-Daniel Allen Nelson (associate director) is a hybrid theater artist, and founding member of Woof Nova Collective (woofnova.org) with which he has created several original theater works.
+Daniel Allen Nelson (resident artist PGEC/ director & performer/ designer): Daniel is a hybrid theater artist, and founding member of Woof Nova Collective (woofnova.org) with which he has created several original theater works.
 He has also worked with many of New York’s notable theater venues and artists including: LaMama ETC, PS 122, The Public Theater, Ontological-Hysteric Theater, Dance Theater Workshop, The Kitchen, Mabou Mines, 3-Legged Dog, St. Ann’s Puppet Lab, Object Collection, John Jesurun, Richard Foreman, Chris Yon, Andrew Dinwiddie, Jeff McMahon, Joshua Gelb, Theodora Skipitares, and Marie-Christine Katz, among others.
 Regional Theater credits include: Berkeley Rep, The Guthrie Theater, LaJolla Playhouse, Center Stage, Ensemble Theater, Theatre de la Jeune Lune, The Jungle Theater, Red Eye Collaboration, Ko Festival, and Baltimore Theater Project.
 He is a curator of new performance at Incubator Arts Project.
 Education: BFA- UCSB, MFA- Towson University.

 Adam Cuthbért (composer/ sound designer) is a composer/performer and Michigan native who cross-breeds acoustic instruments with digital environments.
 Highly interested in the environmental qualities of sound, Adam is experimenting with the ways in which we interact with sonic environments over time.
 As an Ableton Live practitioner and trumpeter, he has performed new works around the United States and Japan, at (le) poisson rouge, the Firehouse, La MaMa, the Asia Society, and the Oita Grand Theater, and alongside performers such as eighth blackbird, Sō Percussion, Dennis DeSantis, and Maura Donohue.
 His co-commission with Daniel Rhode, “several rooms away from their source”, premiered simultaneously in the UK, Netherlands, and US in the 2012 London Cultural Olympiad.
 Together with Daniel Rhode, he curates Sight/Sound, an audio-visual concert series that has featured to date over 70 musicians, dancers, videographers, actors, and other artists have participated and premiered over 35 new works.
 Cuthbért studied with Bill Ryan and holds a BA in composition from Grand Valley State University.
 Adam will be a featured composer at 2013 Bang on a Can Summer Festival at Mass MoCa. www.sightsoundmusic.com